UPDATE: THE APPLICATION PERIOD FOR THIS GRANT CLOSED ON Friday, SEPTEMBER 30, 2022, AT 5 PM.

 Montgomery County's Small Business Rental Assistance Grant Program - Phase 2 will provide grants to small businesses in qualifying industries to support rental costs, both current and arrears rent payments.
 The grant is intended to mitigate the injury experienced by Montgomery County businesses due to the pandemic, especially in light of the extended duration of the hardship.

-The application period for Phase 2 is NOW OPEN, until September 30, 2022.
+The application period for Phase 2 is CLOSED.

 APPLICATION INFO SESSIONS